Become an Effective CIO

 - Course summary

-The standard cost for the full course, including all aspects except individual travel, is $3043 + GST / $3500 incl GST.
+The total cost for the full course, including all aspects except individual travel, is $3043 + GST / $3500 incl GST.

 Note that the cost of travel to the two face-to-face sessions, and personally-incurred expenses such as your internet connection, are not included in the course cost.